juftin/camply/README.md

 Search for Campgrounds and their IDs.
 Campgrounds are facilities inside of Recreation Areas that contain campsites.
-Most 'campgrounds' are areas made up of multiple campsites, others are facilities like fire towers or cabins that might only contain a single 'campsite' to book
+Most 'campgrounds' are areas made up of multiple campsites, others are facilities like fire towers or cabins that might only contain a single 'campsite' to book.

 #### Arguments:

 * `--search` `SEARCH`
-    + Search for Campgrounds or Recreation Areas by search string
+    + Search for Campgrounds or Recreation Areas by search string.
 * `--state` `STATE`
-    + Filter by US state code
+    + Filter by US state code.
 * `--rec-area`: `RECREATION_AREA_ID`
-    + Add Recreation Areas (comprised of campgrounds) by ID
+    + Add Recreation Areas (comprised of campgrounds) by ID.
 * `--campground`: `CAMPGROUND_ID`
-    + Add individual Campgrounds by ID
+    + Add individual Campgrounds by ID.

 ```text
 camply campgrounds --search "Fire Tower Lookout" --state CA